wvbirder/docker-qloudable/Linux200.md

 ![](images/200Linux/Picture200-27.png)

 # Make changes to the AlphaOffice application

+**NOTE:** `For those of you who came to this Workshop via the Oracle Jump Start this section does some, but not all, of the same modifications you did in the Jump Start.`

 In this section you will make a couple of changes to the AlphaOfficeUI application.
 One will correct a typo and another will change the background image.
 The flow for this will be as follows: